 Degree Requirements.
 Incoming doctoral students are required to complete a one-year introductory sequence as a cohort.
 The sequence is comprised of courses in Perspectives on Classrooms, Learning, and Teaching (EDUC 8210); Introduction to Educational Research and Policy (EDUC 8220); Quantitative Research Methods (EDUC 8230/8240); and Qualitative Research Methods (EDUC 8250/8260).
 In the second year, students also enroll in the Doctoral Seminar in Multiculturalism and Education (EDUC 8014).
 All other required course work is determined by the student’s program area.

 Fifty-six semester hours of course work beyond the master’s degree is the normal requirement for the PhD.
-All program areas committees have outlined a program appropriate for individuals pursuing study in their area, and students are expected to follow that program unless they have arranged appropriate substitutions in advance with their advisor and the director of graduate studies.
-Pamphlets outlining the recommended programs of study in education are available from faculty or the Office of Student Services.
+All program areas committees have outlined a program appropriate for individuals pursuing study in their area, and students are expected to follow that program unless they have arranged appropriate substitutions in advance with their advisor and the associate dean for graduate studies.

 No continuing education work is accepted for the PhD.